aucoeur/gobookie/docs/INT2.3-Proposal.md

 ## Description

-**Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**
+**Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why** gobookie aims to help users quickly catalog, check prices for resale, donation, etc in one shot.
+Take a photo of your bookshelves and gobookie will grab title/author information using Google's Cloud Vision API and return additional metadata and check their current resale value.

 ## Objective 1: Group text by book spine using image processing techniques for edge detection